What is PRP?

 To prepare PRP, a small amount of blood is taken from the patient.
 The blood is then placed in a special centrifuge.
 The centrifuge spins and automatically produces the PRP by separating the red blood cells leaving the remaining platelets and plasma.
 The red blood cells are discarded, and the resulting platelet concentrate is used for treatment.
 The “spinning” process takes less than 15 minutes.

-Dr. Hirsh, Dr. Singh, Dr. Galvez, Dr. Raheem, and Physician Assistant Evan Abramsky use ultrasound guidance for all PRP treatments to insure precise and safe placement of the platelet concentrate in the damaged area.
+Dr. Hirsh, Dr. Singh, Dr. Galvez, and Physician Assistant Evan Abramsky use ultrasound guidance for all PRP treatments to insure precise and safe placement of the platelet concentrate in the damaged area.
 Ultrasound guidance allows the doctor to see blood vessels, nerves and other sensitive structures to avoid them.
 The use of guidance reduces any discomfort the patient may have and may make the procedure more effective.

 Is PRP right for me?